The SLS Saga: 2018 Mid-Year Project Update

 Second Mobile Launcher

 Earlier this year, the SLS Project got a pleasant surprise from the 2018 omnibus spending bill in the form of “[$350 million] for a second mobile launch platform.”
-This is great news for the SLS Program since it should increase the project’s mission tempo by eliminating a 33-month stand-down period that was need to retrofit and redesign the first mobile launch to support changes in launch structure from a Block 1 configuration to a Block 1B configuration.
+This is great news for the SLS Program since it should increase the project’s mission tempo by eliminating a 33-month stand-down period that would have been needed to retrofit and redesign the first mobile launch to support changes in launch structure from a Block 1 configuration to a Block 1B configuration.
 The second launcher will also bring the SLS Program more in-line with the Apollo Program when three Mobile Launchers were constructed to support various Saturn V rocket launches.

-According to NASA’s solicitation for the second mobile launcher, it will conduct a two-phase procurement process for the design and construction of Mobile Launcher 2 (“ML2”).
+According to NASA’s solicitation for the second mobile launcher, the agency will conduct a two-phase procurement process for the design and construction of Mobile Launcher 2 (“ML2”).
 In Phase 1, submissions to a Request for Qualifications will be used to determine the 5 best offerors to compete in Phase 2.
 In Phase 2, NASA will award the contract to one of these five contractors that will offer “the best value to NASA” via an analysis of their answers to the Request for Proposals.
 NASA’s solicitation indicates that the design and construction of ML2 should take no more than 44-months, or a little bit over 3.5 years.
 Therefore, if this process were to begin by year-end, ML2 is anticipated to be ready for operations by no earlier than third quarter of 2022.

 While the first mobile launch is designed to launch SLS’s Block 1 configuration (which uses an Interim Cryogenic Propulsion Stage (“ICPS”) as its upper stage), ML2 will be built and configured for the Exploration Upper Stage (“EUS”), the more powerful upper stage that forms the centerpiece of the Block 1B Configuration and will be a permanent long-term feature of the SLS rocket.
 Therefore, while ML2 has been revived by Congressional funding, its fate is still indispensably tied to the fate of the EUS.